angelobacchini/handDetection/README.md

 Hand/gesture detection with OpenCV and Qt.

 ## skin segmentation
-A RGB to HSV color-space conversion is applied on the input frame.
-Hue and Saturation only are relevant for the segmentation process as value it's too dependent on lighting conditions.
+A RGB to HSV color-space conversion is applied to the input frame. **Hue** and **Saturation** only are relevant for the segmentation process as **Value** it's too dependent on lighting conditions.
 In a Hue/Saturation representation, each pixel has a position on a 2D plane:

 ![hue/saturation space](pics/hueSatSpace.png)

-If a reference skin tone is picked on the plane, each pixel in the input frame can be represented as its euclidean distance from the reference point.
-A non-linear function (gaussian kernel) is applied to the computed pixel value:
+If a reference skin tone is set on the plane, each pixel in the input frame can be represented by its euclidean distance from the reference point.
+A non-linear function (gaussian kernel) is applied to the computed distance for each pixel:

 ![distance from reference skin tone + gaussian kernel](pics/gaussian.png)